ffschm/SiPMTriggerFirmware/README.md

 # SiPM Trigger Controller&Counter
 This firmware allows an arduino to be used as a controller of the digital potentiometer on the SiPMTrigger board as well as a simple scaler.
-Please note: The combination of slow control and data aquisition has several drawbacks but can be choosen if handled carefully.
+Please note: The combination of slow control and data aquisition by the same hardware has several drawbacks, but can be choosen if handled carefully.

 Currently there are two versions of the SiPMTrigger board (`Scinti_Readout v1` and `Scinti_Readout v2`).
 Due to different channel mappings, each board requires its own firmware.
 Please edit the line `#define SCINTI_READOUT_HW_VERSION 2` according to your needs.